Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/index.md

 ## What happens when a subscriber uninstalls

-When a subscriber is uninstalled then it will not unsubscriber at the publisher.
-Reason for doing this is that most of the time you want to upgrade an endpoint by uninstalling the current version and then installing the new version without missing events.
+When a subscriber is uninstalled then it will not unsubscribe at the publisher.
+Reason for doing this is not to loose events when you upgrade an endpoint by uninstalling the current version and then installing the new version.

+If you want to unsubscribe then see: How to decommission a subscriber

 ## How do I decommission a subscriber

-Currently it is required to manually update the subscription storage and delete the endpoint specific entries.
+Currently it is required to manually update the subscription storage of the publisher and delete the subscriber endpoint specific entries and the restarting the publisher.

 ## What the distributor does